Zerobeings/learn/README.md

 The Available Listings displays all direct and auction listings for the collection being viewed.
 The number of total listings is labeled on the right hand side of the panel.

-If there are no listings the view will look like this:
+If there are no listings, then the view will look like this:

 <p align="center" width="100%">
     <img width="100%" src="images/nolistings.png">
 </p>

-If there are listings available the view will look like this:
+If there are listings available, then the view will look like this:

 <p align="center" width="100%">
     <img width="100%" src="images/listingsavailable.png">